hukai916/nanoloop/README.md

 ```

 #### Step 2: filter JSON
+The resulting JSON file can be further filtered to exclude reads that are unlikely to contain meaningful R-loop signals.
+For example, reads with too few mutations.
+This can be done using the `nanoloop filter_json` command.

-We can use `nanoloop filter_json` to filter out reads with too few mutations.
-Both `--by count` and `--by frac` options can be used to define the minimum number of mutations or the minimum fraction of mutations in a read, respectively.
-Mutations with low base quality are possibly false positive mutations and are filtered out using `--base_quality_cutoff`.
+You can use the `--by count` or `--by frac` options to specify filtering criteria based on the minimum number or fraction of mutations per read, respectively.
+Additionally, potential false-positive mutations with low basecalling quality can be removed using the `--base_quality_cutoff` option.

 ```bash
 nanoloop filter_json \